drblue9001/blockchain-backpack/part1.md

 The creator of an item builds the item, and then adds all the attributes to that item.
 They then finalize the item, and no longer have access to modifying it.
 It is now `recipient_address`'s item to do with as they please.

+(Why do it this way?
+Because we want to minimize the number of parameters to a single function.
+This may have been due to me starting this project when the compiler was in pre-alpha, but I had some issues with overflowing the local variable stack when I passed too many parameters.
+This influenced the design of this prototype, and may not be necessary anymore.)

 ## User commands

 So, what can a user do with their item themselves?
 Well, they could give it to another person or delete it: